olawalejarvis/dms/README.md

     - View public documents created by other users.
     - View documents created by his access group with access level set as `role`.
     - Search documents.
+    - Disable a document
+    - Enable a document
+    - Add type to document
+    - Fetch all documents that belong to particular type
+    - Search documents by type
     - View `public` and `role` access level documents of other regular users.

 - An Admin User can:
+    - Create a user
     - View all users
     - View all created documents
     - Delete any user